-Snuffle mats are commercially available in every conceivable color combo, size, and configuration you can imagine.
-It consists of fleece fabric strips tied onto a rubber mat with holes in it.
+While there are many variations, a snuffle mat essentially consists of fleece fabric strips tied onto a rubber mat with holes in it.
 You hide the treats or kibble inside the curly folds of the strips and where the fleece strips join the top side of the rubber mat.
-It's a simple, yet ingenious design that you can easily replicate at home for a fraction of the cost of buying one.
+It's a simple, yet ingenious design.

 Cut the fleece into 1- to 1-1/2-inch strips by 7-inches long and vary your strip widths and lengths to make a fuller mat that's even more amusing for your dog.
 For example, you'll need about 260 or more fleece strips to complete a 12- inch by 15-inch size snuffle mat.